robinmoisson/staticrypt/cli/README.md

 StatiCrypt generates a static, password protected page that can be decrypted in-browser: just send or upload the generated page to a place serving static content (github pages, for example) and you're done: the javascript will prompt users for password, decrypt the page and load your HTML.

-StatiCrypt basically encrypts your page and puts everything with a user-friendly way to use a password in the new file.
+It basically encrypts your page and puts everything with a user-friendly way to use a password in the new file.

 AES-256 is state of the art but brute-force/dictionary attacks would be trivial to do at a really fast pace: **use a long, unusual passphrase!**